MicrosoftDocs/dynamics365smb-docs/business-central/shopify/synchronize-orders.md

     * Transactions
     * Returns and refunds, if configured

 The **Shopify Order to Import** page is useful for troubleshooting order import issues.
-You can assess the orders that are available and teke the next steps:
+You can assess the orders that are available and take the next steps:

 * Check whether an error blocked the import of a specific order, and explore the error's details.
 Check the **Has Error** field.
 * Process only specific orders.
 You'll need to fill in the **Shop Code** field, select one or more orders, and then choose the **Import Selected Orders** action.